russomi-labs/env-var-pattern/CONTRIBUTING.md

 * Let them know if they need to sign a CLA, agree to a DCO, or get any other legal stuff out of the way
 * If tests are required for contributions, let them know, and explain how to run the tests
 * If you use anything other than GitHub to manage issues (ex.
-JIRA or Trac), let them know which tools they’ll need to contribute
+JIRA or Trac), let them know which tools they'll need to contribute

 > For something that is bigger than a one or two line fix:
 >